coldbox-modules/cbelasticsearch/readme.md

 indexBuilder.addMapping( "books", booksMapping ).save();
 ```

 Note that, in the above examples, we are applying the index and mappings directly from within the object, itself, which is intuitive and fast.
-We could also pass the `IndexBuilder` object to the `Client@cbElasticsearch` instance's `applyIdex( required IndexBuilder indexBuilder )` method, if we wished.
+We could also pass the `IndexBuilder` object to the `Client@cbElasticsearch` instance's `applyIndex( required IndexBuilder indexBuilder )` method, if we wished.

 If an explicit mapping is not specified when the index is created, Elasticsearch will assign types when the first document is saved.